microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 4. Follow the instructions in the notebook and return to the next step after you have completed the notebook.

+   > You may get an error when executing the first cell, if so, change the kernal to `SQL`, then change it back to `PySpark`

-   > There may be a kernel error pertaining to there not being a valid SQL connection when you open the notebook.
+   > Additionally, there may be a kernel error pertaining to there not being a valid SQL connection when you open the notebook.
 If this happens, close the notebook and Azure Data Studio, then re-launch, reconnect, then re-open the notebook.

 ### Task 2: Score and save data as an external table